percona/pmm-doc/docs/using/backup.md

 ## Restore a backup

 !!! note alert alert-primary ""
-    For now, you can only restore a backup to the same service it was created from, or to a compatible one.
+  MySQL backups can be restored to the same service it was created from, or to a compatible one.
+MongoDB backups   can only be restored to the same service it was created from.

 1. Select <i class="uil uil-history"></i> → *Backup* → *Backup Inventory*.